Owen-Dechow/videre.nvim/README.md

 ## 🚀 Running

-To open a graph view, go to a json file and run `:JsonGraphView`.
+To open a graph view, go to a json file and run `:Videre`.
-The JsonGraphView window will open in a plit window to the right.
+The Videre window will open in a plit window to the right.
-The JsonGraphView buffer will have a filetype of `JsonGraphView`.
+The Videre buffer will have a filetype of `Videre`.

 ## 🗂️ Different File Types